cinderlink/cli-kit/planning.md

-# CLI-KIT Framework Implementation Plan
+# TUIX Framework Implementation Plan

 ## Project Overview

-Transform CLI-KIT into a full-featured CLI framework with a Svelte 5-inspired API while maintaining our powerful Effect-based core.
+Transform TUIX into a full-featured CLI framework with a Svelte 5-inspired API while maintaining our powerful Effect-based core.
 This will provide an intuitive, component-based approach to building terminal applications with automatic argument parsing, plugin support, and reactive state management.

 ## Current State Analysis